11 Best Essential Oils For Feet

 Massage the oil into the feet until it has completely absorbed.
 This method can be done at any point in the day, but is ideal to do so at night before bed to help reduce any aches or pains.

-Much like using essential oils for reflexology, they can also be used as part of a regular foot massage.
-If you are wanting to care for and pamper your feet, applying the oil directly and thoroughly massaging it into the feet will leave the skin feeling soft, supple, and relaxed.
+Much like using essential oils for reflexology, they can also be incorporated into a regular foot massage.
+To care for and pamper your feet, apply the oil directly and massage it thoroughly into the skin.

 Best Essential Oils To Use On Your Feet And Why